-Former Cardiff City manager Dave Jones, has left Hartlepool United.
+Former Cardiff City manager Dave Jones.
 Pic: Getty Images.

 Three former Cardiff City coaches and a Welshman are battling for Football League survival.

 Dave Jones and Kevin Cooper, who were both with the Bluebirds, are going head-to-head with Newport-born Mike Flynn and ex-Cardiff manager Lennie Lawrence.

 Jones and Cooper are in charge at Hartlepool United, who are one point in front of Newport County in League Two, while Flynn and Lawrence are working together for the Exiles.